 I suspect there are two reasons.
 Either you don’t know who you really are and you are still running on the operating system you had when you followed the way of the world, or you are an unbeliever.
 The grace that teaches us to say no comes through faith.
 If you don’t believe you can say no then, guess what, you won’t.
 This is why it is imperative to declare what the Bible says is true about you.

 If you are a Christian you are a new creation.
 You need to believe that the old has gone and the new has come.
 When you came to Christ you did not sign up for a life-long program of self-improvement.
 Christ is your life.
-Learn to allow him to express his flawless, sinless life through your earthen vessel.
+Allow him to express his sinless life through your earthen vessel.